angular/protractor/docs/tutorial.md

 Prerequisites
 -------------

 Protractor is a [Node.js](http://nodejs.org/) program.
 To run, you will need to have Node.js installed.
 You will download Protractor package using [npm](https://www.npmjs.org/), which comes with Node.js.
 Check the version of Node.js you have by running `node --version`.
-Then, check the [compatibility notes](https://github.com/angular/protractor#compatibility) in the Protractor README to make sure your version of Node.js is compatible with Protractor.
+It should be greater than v0.10.0.

 By default, Protractor uses the [Jasmine](http://jasmine.github.io/) test framework for its testing interface.
-This tutorial assumes some familiarity with Jasmine, and we will use version 2.4.
+This tutorial assumes some familiarity with Jasmine, and we will use version 2.3.

 This tutorial will set up a test using a local standalone Selenium Server to control browsers.
 You will need to have the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html) installed to run the standalone Selenium Server.
 Check this by running `java -version` from the command line.